Holme, Cambridgeshire: Government

-As a civil parish, Holme has a parish council.
-The parish council is elected by the residents of the parish who have registered on the electoral roll; the parish council is the lowest tier of government in England.
-A parish council is responsible for providing and maintaining a variety of local services including allotments and a cemetery; grass cutting and tree planting within public open spaces such as a village green or playing fields.
-The parish council reviews all planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority for the parish.
+Holme is a civil parish with a parish council.
+The parish council is elected by the residents of the parish who have registered on the electoral roll; the parish council is the lowest tier of government in England, responsible for providing and maintaining a variety of local services including allotments and a cemetery; grass cutting and tree planting within public open spaces such as a village green or playing fields.
+The parish council reviews planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority for the parish.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises its own tax to pay for these services, known as the parish precept, which is collected as part of the Council Tax.
 The parish council consists of nine councillors and has a parish clerk.

 Holme was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Holme became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Holme is a part of the district ward of Stilton and is represented on the district council by one councillor.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Holme the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Holme is part of the electoral division of Norman Cross and is represented on the county council by two councillors.

-Holme is in the parliamentary constituency of North West Cambridgeshire and has been represented by Shailesh Vara (Conservative) since 2005.
-The previous MP was Brian Mawhinney (Conservative) who represented the constituency from 1997.
+Holme is in the parliamentary constituency of North West Cambridgeshire and has been represented by Sam Carling of the Labour Party since 2024.